What travel insurance do I need when visiting Iceland?

-Iceland is a wonderful country that you can even discover in the course of a road trip.
-From the capital, Reykjavik, to the numerous waterfalls and lunar landscapes, your stay on this North Atlantic island will without a doubt be devoted to nature.
-If you are from a country outside the Schengen Area, you will require a visa and travel insurance for Iceland.
+Iceland is a wonderful and unique country that you can even discover in the course of a road trip.
+From the capital, Reykjavik, to the numerous waterfalls and volcanic lunar landscapes, your stay on this North Atlantic island will undoubtedly be devoted to nature.
+If you are lucky and travel at the right time of year, you may even be able to see the spectacular Northern Lights in the sky too.
+People visiting from countries outside of the Schengen Area will require a visa and travel insurance to enter Iceland.

-Iceland is one of the 25 countries located within the Schengen Area.
+Iceland is one of the 26 countries located within the Schengen Area.
 In order to enter this zone and move around it in complete freedom, you will need a visa.
-This will allow you to visit not only Iceland, but also Germany, Switzerland and Estonia, to name a few.
+This will allow you to visit not only Iceland, but countries including Germany, France, Italy, Switzerland, and Estonia, among others.

-To find out which documents are required to obtain your Schengen visa, you can follow the following link (in English): http://www.mfa.is/diplomatic-missions/icelandic-missions.
-One of the compulsory elements is evidence of travel insurance for Iceland.
+To find out which documents are required to obtain your Schengen Visa, you can follow the link here.

-Travel insurance for Iceland: additional options can leave you fully protected
+Travel insurance for Iceland: additional options to leave you fully protected

 You can choose to add assistance for solo travelers in the event of hospitalization, as well as daily compensation.
 Other options will allow you to be covered in the event that your identity or travel documents are stolen, among other eventualities.

-By plane: numerous flights provide access to Iceland; you should allow around 6hrs to fly from North America.
-Most flights arrive into Keflavík International Airport, located around 50km from the capital.
-KLM and Icelandair in particular offer regular flights.
+By plane: Numerous flights provide access to Iceland - you should allow around six hours to fly from North America.
+Most flights arrive at Keflavík International Airport, located around 50km from the capital.
+KLM and Icelandair offer regular flights.

-By boat: depending on the time of year, you may be able to reach Iceland by ferry.
-To do so, you will need to leave from Denmark; more specifically, the port of Hirtshals.
-This will allow you to travel with your car.
+By boat: Depending on the time of year, you may be able to reach Iceland by ferry.
+To do so, you will need to leave Denmark, more specifically, the port of Hirtshals.
+This will allow you to travel in your car.
 Nevertheless, remember that this journey is only possible between April and October.

 Advice on health and vaccinations

 There are no compulsory vaccinations for Iceland.
-It is, however, recommended that you be vaccinated against hepatitis B, diphtheria, tetanus and polio - and possibly tick-borne encephalitis, if you are planning on going hiking or visiting a rural area in spring or summer.
+It is, however, recommended that you be vaccinated against hepatitis B, diphtheria, tetanus, and polio.
+Visitors may also want to be vaccinated for tick-borne encephalitis if they are planning on going hiking or visiting a rural area in spring or summer.

 Iceland enjoys an oceanic climate.
-The average temperature in summer is 12.5°C, while in winter it is around 0°C. The temperature and rainfall will depend on the altitude.
-The climate is very unpredictable; it is difficult to anticipate whether or not it will rain during the day, so it is best to be prepared.
+The average temperature in summer is 12.5 degrees Celsius, while in winter it is around zero degrees Celsius.
+The temperature and rainfall will depend on the altitude.
+The climate is very unpredictable; it is difficult to anticipate whether or not it will rain during the day, so it is best to always be prepared.

 Iceland is a fascinating country that will delight lovers of nature and the great outdoors.
-The locals are welcoming and you will without a doubt appreciate the changing scenery.
+The locals are welcoming and you will greatly appreciate the changing scenery.

 - Reykjavik is the capital of Iceland.
 It is a pleasant city with a small-town feel.
-Take a walk through the little streets to admire the typical houses, and don’t miss out on joining the locals in a bar or restaurant to experience their way of life.
-During summer in particular you will be able to take advantage of very long days.
+Take a walk through the little streets to admire the houses, and don’t miss out on joining the locals in a bar or restaurant to experience their way of life.
+During summer, in particular, you will be able to take advantage of very long days.

--Blue Lagoon: around a 40-minute drive from the capital, Blue Lagoon is a relaxing destination that mustn’t be missed.
-The water comes from the Svartsengi geothermal power station, allowing visitors to bathe with temperatures varying between 36 and 39°C. Mineral salts, silicates and blue-green algae give the water an incredible turquoise colour.
+- Around a 40-minute drive from the capital, Blue Lagoon is a relaxing destination that can’t be missed.
+The water comes from the Svartsengi geothermal power station, allowing visitors to bathe with temperatures varying between 36 and 39 degrees Celsius.
+Mineral salts, silicates, and blue-green algae give the water an incredible turquoise color.

-- The Icelandic waterfalls: these are both numerous and often impressive.
+- The Icelandic waterfalls are very impressive.
 Dettifoss is the most powerful waterfall in Europe.
-At 44 metres in height, it is an unmissable destination for photography enthusiasts.
-Don’t miss the falls of Selfoss and Hafragilsfoss.
+At 44 meters in height, it is an unmissable destination for photography enthusiasts.
+Don’t miss the falls of Selfoss and Hafragilsfoss either.

-- With its genuine postcard scenery, Jökulsarlón is a lake full of icebergs.
-If you can, visit Jökulsarlón at the end of the day.
+- With its picture-postcard scenery, Jökulsarlón is a lake full of icebergs.
+If you can, try and visit at the end of the day.
 The light is even more beautiful and you will feel as if you are in another world.

 The currency is the Icelandic Króna.
 You are advised to take good note of the exchange rate and do the maths to ensure that you are getting close to the current rate at the time of your trip.
 Prices may also be displayed in Euros in some establishments.